Shakil-Shahadat/awesome-piracy/Readme.md

 - [plexrequests-meteor](https://github.com/lokenx/plexrequests-meteor) Meteor version of the original Plex Requests
 - [Mellow](https://github.com/v0idp/Mellow/) Bot which can communicate with several APIs like Ombi, Sonarr, Radarr and Tautulli which are related to home streaming.
 Based off of node:9.3
 - [MediaButler](https://github.com/physk/MediaButler) Discord bot for use with PleX and several other apps that work with it.
+- [Overseerr](https://github.com/sct/overseerr) Application for managing requests for your media library.

 ### Plex Scripts and Tools